Hardangervidda på langs 11@Jørgen Brøto Torland

 Preferably a spoon with a long handle if you are going to eat freeze dried food.

 A solid pair, with dark glass.
-With a cord to hang around the neck.

 Alpine snow glasses.
 To protect your face and eyes in snow, wind and cold conditions.